github-gs/Diagnosis-for-CD/README.md

 ## 5.SNV Calling

 MIDAS was used to perform microbial SNV annotation.
 The WMS reads were mapped to the database for SNV calling.

 ## 6.Model contruction with FNN

 Feedforward neural network (FNN) was employed to construct the diagnostic model:

+	(1) Neuron network construction

-	(1) ten fold cross-validation
+	(2) Ten fold cross-validation

-	(2) model trainning
+	(3) Model trainning

-	(3) model testing
+	(4) Model testing

 ## 7.Feature evaluation with SHAP